Little People, Big Emotions: Why Emotional Regulation Matters

-Close your eyes and imagine a handing a toddler a scoop of pink ice cream when they asked for blue ice cream.
-What will the reaction be?
+Close your eyes and imagine handing a toddler a scoop of pink ice cream when they asked for blue ice cream.
+What do you think their reaction would be?

-We know it’s acceptable to feel every emotion, and as adults, we are able to match our reaction to the situation.
-Children don’t innately have the skills to do this, so they must be taught how to regulate their emotions.
+We know it's acceptable to feel every emotion, and as adults, we are able to match our reactions to the situation.
+Children aren't born with emotional regulation skills, so they need guidance and practice as they grow.

 What is emotional regulation?

 Emotional regulation, also known as self-regulation, is the ability to monitor and modulate one’s emotions, as well as how you express them.
-This includes handling frustration, resist explosive reactions to upsetting stimuli, and adapt to new challenges.
+This includes handling frustration, resisting explosive reactions to upsetting stimuli, and adapting to new challenges.
 Self-regulation begins to develop in the toddler years and continues to develop into adulthood.
+As children grow, they learn emotional regulation through relationships, everyday experiences, and consistent support from caring adults.

 Why is emotional regulation important?